alicegoldfuss/oncall-handbook/optimizing_rotations.md

     * If a secondary tier is used, definitely have a framework for how the primary and secondary tiers are supposed to work together.
     * Policies governing how escalations work need to be in place.
     * Tying on-call performance to general job performance may require **[on-call compensation][OCC]** in some jurisdictions.
-    * The terminal tier often expects to never get paged, and getting paged may initiate a post-mortem process to figure out why.
+    * The terminal tier often expects to never get paged, and getting paged may initiate a [post-mortem process][post-mortem] to figure out why.

 ### Company paid cellular coverage:
 The company pays for or subsidizes the cell service for people on-call.